KatherineMossDeveloper/The-Georgia-Project/README.md

 |trainable ImageNet layers|(did not comment)       |made last 10% trainable|

 ## Contributions.
-If you found an issue or would like to submit an improvement to this project, please click on the issue tab on the project page.
-If you would like to submit a PR with a fix, reference the issue you created, please.
+If you found an issue or would like to make a suggestion for an improvement to the code or documentation, please click on the issue tab on the project page and leave me a note.
+If you like this project, leave a star.

 ## Known issues.
 None.

 ## Contact info.
 For more details about this project, feel free to reach out to me
 at katherinemossdeveloper@gmail.com or [LinkedIn](https://www.linkedin.com/pub/katherine-moss/3/b49/228) .
+My time zone is EST in the U.S.

 [back to top](#content)